-The psychology of Afghan women under decades of war and oppression is depicted through visual sequences that combine reality and dreams.
+The psychology of Afghan women under decades of war and oppression depicted through visual sequences combining intermingling scenes from both the realms of reality and dreams.

 About Fazila Amiri